 Long-Term Cost Planning in Minnesota

-Over five years, cumulative spending may exceed $415,000, excluding additional care needs.
+Over five years, cumulative spending may exceed $432,000, excluding additional care needs or care level transitions.

-Families should account not only for annual rate increases, but also for potential care-level escalations.
-Transitioning into memory care or higher-acuity assisted living services can materially increase monthly costs over time.
+Families should account not only for annual rate increases but also for potential care level escalations.
+Transitioning from standard assisted living to memory care in Minnesota can increase monthly costs by 15% to 30%, potentially pushing costs above $9,500 per month in Twin Cities communities.

 How to Plan for Assisted Living Costs in Minnesota